What Is Return on Equity?

 A high return on equity (ROE) can signal a company has a competitive advantage.
 At the same time, be aware of its shortfalls with the potential to mask debt or inconsistent profits.

 Taking it a step further, the DuPont formula is designed to help you assess many of these issues.
-And you can also use a 5 year track record to help find companies with stable and growing returns.
+You should also consider using a five-year track record to find companies with stable and growing returns.